-Category B offences relate to repeated offences of a minor nature, or to relatively minor offences at a more senior academic level than first year, or to first time, more serious offences, where the offence would not attract a penalty of more than the loss of a DP certificate.
-Where a member of staff is uncertain as to whether an alleged case of plagiarism constitutes a category A or B offence, this matter should be discussed with the Head of Department, and a decision should be taken that is consistent with previous practice in the department.
-In large departments, Heads of Department may delegate this role to a senior member of staff.
+Category B offences relate to repeated offences of a minor nature, or to relatively minor offences at a more senior academic level than first year, or to first time, more serious offences, where the offence would not attract a penalty of more than the loss of a Duly Performed (DP) certificate.
+Where a member of staff is uncertain as to whether an alleged case of plagiarism constitutes a category A or B offence, this question should be referred to the Head of Department, who should in turn seek guidance from the University Plagiarism Officer.
+The objective of a referral to the UPO is to ensure a uniformity of approaches, to the greatest possible extent, across different departments, in the interest of fairness to students.
+In large departments, the Head of Department may delegate this role to a senior member of staff.